Home » Practical Information » Mixed Marriages - Indonesians and Expatriates

 Help with Paperwork

-Foreign wives of Indonesians may find that it relatively easy to make their own visa applications together with their husband.
+Foreign spouses of Indonesians may find that it is relatively easy to make their own visa applications together with their Indonesian spouse.
 Be patient and understanding and develop a good rapport with the various officials that you deal with.
-Remember, you will need their help EVERY YEAR of your residence in Indonesia to extend your visa.
-Foreign husbands of Indonesians women may find it easier to use an agent.
+Remember, you will need their help EVERY FEW YEARS of your residence in Indonesia to extend your visa.

 Ask friends for recommendations, compare prices and be sure of exactly what paperwork the agent will complete for the fee.
 There are agents listed in the classified section of major newspapers.
 Don't accept the first one you talk to, tell them you are looking at the services of several agents and already have other offers that you want to compare their offer to.
 You will be surprised at how the price drops down.

 Children from mixed marriages holding foreign citizenship are eligible for residency in Indonesia (ITAS or ITAP).
 There is no age limit - providing that their Indonesian parent is still alive as he/she has to sponsor them initially.
 Once they have the ITAP, it will not be revoked if the Indonesian parent dies, but they would have to have another Indonesian sponsor in that case.